lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 adduser alex
 ```

-We'll use this account instead of root for everything we do from now on.[^2] Give it a password but don't worry about the full name, room number, etc.
+We'll use this account instead of root for everything we do from now on.
+Give it a password but don't worry about the full name, room number, etc.

 Add your new user to the `sudo` group to give it administrative privileges: